-The motion identifies 18 currently pending Similac recall cases in 6 different federal districts.
-16 of the 18 cases are putative class-actions that seek to represent the interests of thousands of unidentified infants.
+The motion identifies 18 pending Similac recall cases in 6 different federal districts.
+Sixteen of the eighteen instances are putative class actions that seek to represent the interests of thousands of unidentified infants.

-The plaintiffs in these cases allege that their infants developed bacterial infections from the recalled Similac formula.
+The plaintiffs allege that their infants developed bacterial infections from the recalled Similac formula.

 March 30, 2022 Similac Recall Update

 The FDA released a preliminary report detailing the findings of its investigation into the recent contamination of powdered Similac at Abbott’s plant in Michigan.
 Not surprisingly, the FDA accuses Abbott of failing to take appropriate steps (such as regularly cleaning surfaces) to prevent product contamination.

 Inspectors noted similar deficiencies in previous routine inspections of the Sturgis, Michigan plant, where a great deal of Similac was made.
 It will issue later more detailed findings and conclusions.

 Abbott has issued a statement saying it has “already begun implementing corrective actions.”
 This is not helpful for children who have already suffered from Similac food poisoning.
 Nor is the baby formula shortage that this recall has exacerbated.

 The recalled products from this facility may be contaminated with Cronobacter sakazakii, a dangerous bacterium that can pose a grave risk to infants.
 At least four reported cases of infants being hospitalized due to the contaminated formulas.